Edit Content

 Believe it or not, your behavior prior to sex can have a big impact on your chances of leaking during the act.
 Here are a few tips to help you avoid an uncomfortable situation:

 Not sure what your food and drink triggers are?
-There are some common ones, but you can also track your own habits for a week or so to determine what foods and drink you.
+Some common foods can trigger bladder leaks, but you can also track your own habits for a week or so using a bladder diary to determine what foods and drinks you.

-After all, the less you have in the bladder the less likely you may be to have a leak during sex.
+After all, the less you have in the bladder the less likely you may be to leak during sex.

 This is when you go to the bathroom, wait a few minutes, and then go again to empty any residual urine that may still be present in the bladder.